 Morgan led CUW to a program-best 25 wins in 2015, which included a second straight appearance in the NACC Tournament Championship game.
 The season included wins over St. John's and Concordia Chicago, programs who reached the NCAA Division III Tournament.

-Morgan also showcased his ability to produce outstanding performances, as the Falcons had a pair of freshmen in 2015 post impressive seasons.
+Morgan also showcased his ability to guide outstanding performances, as the Falcons had a pair of freshmen in 2015 post impressive seasons.
 Carter Buuck was a ABCA Third Team All-Midwest Region selection, as well as being the NACC Freshman of the Year.
 It was the second straight year Morgan has guided a NACC Freshman of the Year, with Andrew Heideman earning the honor in 2014.

 Morgan also helped produce one of the better young hitters in the conference in 2015 in freshmen outfielder Nathan Thyssen.
 Thyssen led the nation in triples with 11.
 As a team the Falcons finished third in the NACC in runs scored with 296.
 Morgan preaches quality at bats to his team and the Falcons delivered by ranking eighth nationally in 2015 with 203 walks.
 That number also led the NACC.

-Morgan has had great success in his two seasons at the helm of the Chinooks.
+Morgan has had great success at the helm of the Chinooks.
 He was named 2014 Northwoods League Manager of the Year after Lakeshore captured the 2014 Northwoods League Championship under his guidance.
 The 2014 team won 50 games, becoming just the third team to do so in Northwoods League history.
 Lakeshore won both halves of the season, proving to be the best team in the Northwoods League from start to finish.

 The Falcons 2014 season under Morgan was a successful one as they posted a 23-19 record and finished second in the Northern Athletics Collegiate Conference Tournament.
 CUW, which was predicted to finish eighth in the preseason poll, hit its stride midway through the season, winning 12 straight games from April 13-27.